If you’re looking for the perfect city break, why not consider 2 days in Copenhagen!

-Denmark was generally quite expensive, but I was able to get a decent price on accommodation by staying just outside the centre and using the metro.
+Denmark was generally quite expensive, but I was able to get a decent price on accommodation by staying just outside the center and using the metro.

-Whilst in Copenhagen I stayed just outside of the city centre.
-After a short metro ride into the city I spent most of my time there walking around on foot.
+Whilst in Copenhagen I stayed just outside of the city center.
+After a short metro ride into the city, I spent most of my time there walking around on foot.
 You can also use the E-scooters which are located around the city.
 They are easily accessible using a smartphone.

-The centre itself is small enough to walk around but there is also an excellent 24-hour public transport system.
-This includes metro, rail, buses and harbour buses.
+The center itself is small enough to walk around but there is also an excellent 24-hour public transport system.
+This includes metro, rail, buses, and harbor buses.

-I highly recommend giving one of the many “harbour buses” a try!
-There are 10 different stopping points around the harbour front.
+I highly recommend giving one of the many “harbor buses” a try!
+There are 10 different stopping points around the harbor front.
 These boats are a great way to get around the city but also see some of the famous sites, such as the Little Mermaid!